emman-j/Scripts/README.md

 # Scripts

 A curated collection of utility scripts designed to streamline various tasks.
-Many of these scripts were developed with the assistance of AI tools.
+Some of the scripts were developed with the assistance of AI tools.
 Please review and use them at your discretion.

 ---